 True transformation is not an event, it is a journey.
-It may be triggered by an event or a life-changing experience that may cause a disruption to our comfortable auto pilot routine.
-Such a circumstance may move us to reflect on the road traveled thus far and consider whether we are moving in the direction of our goals and the live that we see ourselves living.
+It may be triggered by an event or a life-changing experience that may cause a disruption to our comfortable autopilot routine.
+Such a circumstance may move us to reflect on the road traveled thus far and consider whether we are moving in the direction of our goals and the life that we see ourselves living.

-Similarly, organizational transformation is generally triggered by an event or series of events that lead to the desire of a total overhaul of systems, processes and approach.
+Similarly, organizational transformation is generally triggered by an event or series of events that lead to the desire for a total overhaul of systems, processes, and approaches.
 In government, procurement is generally on the list of functions for which transformation is sought.
 A quick search of the number of cases where contract fraud and abuse of power have threatened public trust can help us understand why procurement is often a candidate for transformation.

 Although the concept is not new, procurement transformation has gained popularity in recent years.
 It is possible that transformation means different things to different people because the term has been used rather loosely to amplify the magnitude of a process improvement initiative.
 According to several online sources (Business Dictionary, Etymoline, and Word Reference), the word transformation means total change.
 Its origin is from the Latin word “transformare” which means to change form.
 The first part of the word “trans” means “complete change, move across”.
 The second part of the word “formare” means “to form”.
 Together, it means to undergo a complete change of form.

 In my experience, there are three aspects that contribute to the overall value of transformation.
-There is no denying that the visible progress is what is celebrated, but the visible progress is not feasible if these three aspects are not taken into consideration.
-I believe that without them the change will not become the new routine and people’s new auto pilot performance.
-If you are going through or thinking of initiating a transformation process, I advise you to give serious consideration to these three things: leadership, the reason for change at the micro level, and a culture of teamwork.
+There is no denying that visible progress is what is celebrated, but visible progress is not feasible if these three aspects are not taken into consideration.
+I believe that without them the change will not become the new routine and people’s new autopilot performance.
+If you are going through or thinking of initiating a transformation process, I advise you to give serious consideration to these three things: leadership, the reason for the change at the micro-level, and a culture of teamwork.